Chile Travel Advice

 - 1st May (Workers’ Day)

-Chile has had a fraught past with land disputes involving Bolivia and Peru which has stemmed from the “War of the Pacific”.
-To this day there have been claims made in the International Courts to its lands.
+Chile has had a fraught past with land disputes involving Bolivia and Peru, which has stemmed from the “War of the Pacific”.
+To this day, there have been claims made in the International Courts to its lands.
 Chile has responded to this diplomatically and the disputes have settled down.

 It is a member of many organisations such as the United Nations, Organisation of American States (OAS), Asia Pacific Economic Cooperation (APEC), Organisation for Economic Development and Cooperation (OECD), International Monetary Fund (IMF), World Bank.
-It has developed over the year close ties with United States of America and China with export and free trade agreements.
+It has developed over the years close ties with the United States of America and China with export and free trade agreements.

 Road travel in rural areas can be problematic.
-The roads are general in poor condition and can in some areas be washed away after heavy rains.
+The roads are generally in poor condition and can in some areas be washed away after heavy rains.
 The standard of driving is erratic compared to European standards and care should be taken.
-When driving at night you should be aware that not all drivers will use their lights and it is not uncommon to come across a vehicle broken down with no warning or hazard lights.
+When driving at night, you should be aware that not all drivers will use their lights and it is not uncommon to come across a vehicle broken down with no warning or hazard lights.
 As such, you should remain cautious and drive defensively at all times.

-An International Driving Permit is not normally required to hire a car and you can use your UK/EU Member State or US license, but this could change in the future.
+An International Driving Permit is not normally required to hire a car in Chile and you can use your UK/EU Member State or US license, but this could change in the future.
 You must carry your passport and entry card in the car at all times.
 You should take out good vehicle insurance as damage can be expensive.